 #N-411Y, x6-4668.
 The Department of Family Health Care Nursing (FHCN) is located on the fourth floor of the School of Nursing.
-The research, teaching, and practice foci of the Department are within the areas of pediatric, women's health, midwifery, and family nursing.
-At the Master's level, the curriculum for advanced practice nursing in most specialties includes preparation for certification as a nurse practitioner (pediatric, acute pediatric, neonatal, women's health, or family) or nurse-midwife.
-There is also a neonatal clinical nurse specialist certification program.
+The research, teaching, and practice foci of the Department are within the areas of pediatric, women's health, and family nursing.
+At the Master's level, the curriculum for advanced practice nursing in most specialties includes preparation for certification as a nurse practitioner (pediatric, neonatal, or family) or nurse-midwife.